Soft Ginger Molasses Cookies (Old Fashioned Crinkle Recipe)

 With an electric mixer, cream the butter and brown sugar until light and fluffy, approximately 3-5 minutes.
 Scrape down the sides of the bowl as you go.
 Add the molasses and egg.
 Mix well until combined.

-In a medium bowl, whisk together the dry ingredients; flour, cinnamon, ginger, cloves, nutmeg, salt, and baking soda.
-Slowly add them to the wet mixture, blend until combined.
+Whisk together the dry ingredients: flour, cinnamon, ginger, cloves, nutmeg, salt, and baking soda.
+Slowly add them to the wet mixture and blend until combined.
 Do not overmix.
 You can chill your dough at this point for 30 minutes if it is too soft to roll.

-When the dough is ready, add the granulated sugar to a small shallow bowl.
-Form the dough into 1 inch balls.
+Add the granulated sugar to a small shallow bowl when the dough is ready.
+Form the dough into 1-inch balls.
 (I use a cookie scoop.)
-Roll in sugar to coat, place on the baking sheet, leaving enough room for spreading.
+Roll in sugar to coat and place on the baking sheet, leaving enough room for spreading.
 Bake for 8-10 minutes, until set.
-The outside should become golden and crackled.
+The outside should become golden and crackle.
 Cool on the cookie sheet before removing to cooling racks.
-Enjoy plain, drizzle with white chocolate or frost.
+Enjoy plain or drizzle with white chocolate, or frost.

 In a glass bowl, microwave the white chocolate chips for 30 seconds.
 Take the bowl out and stir.
 Place the bowl back in the microwave and repeat for 30 more seconds.
 Stir again.
 Being careful not to burn, return to the microwave, and cook as needed in 10-second increments until you get the right consistency.
 I used Ghirardelli white chocolate chips; they melted and drizzled beautifully.